kdheepak/kdheepak.github.io/content/23-technical_writing.md

 The source document that contains the content is a plain text file.
 This means you can use `git` to version control the paper.
-This allows one to track changes and collaborate with others without any additional effort.
+This allows you to track changes and collaborate with others without any additional effort.
 This also lets you work with your favourite text editor - Vim, Emacs, Atom.
 There are even TeX specific ones, such as TeXShop and Lyx.